 Looking to engage with the local community or just kick back and relax in the heart of the city?
 The Commons, which opened in downtown Minneapolis in 2016, this 4.2-acre central park is a fantastic spot to catch a local event, get some exercise, or enjoy a day in the fresh air.

 Although small compared to Minneapolis’ many other green and blue spaces, this two-block downtown park is well-maintained.
 The Commons offers free community events all through the year, from workshops to concerts to farmer’s markets and much more.

 If you’re looking to travel like a local, head to The Commons and check out whatever event they have on this week.
-It’s always different and entertaining, and definitely worth adding to your next Minneapolis trip itinerary!
+It’s always unique and entertaining—and definitely worth adding to your Minneapolis trip itinerary!

 Want to inject some culture into your Minneapolis escapade?
 Check out what’s on at the beautifully designed Guthrie Theater.
 Perched on the riverfront, this landmark performing arts venue is one of the most popular attractions in Minneapolis, hosting a variety of performances throughout the year.

 Founded by the world-renowned theater director Sir Tyrone Guthrie in 1963.
 The Guthrie Theater was relocated to its current location in 2006 and quickly became a Minneapolis hub for all things performing arts.
 With approximately nine productions a year, there’s a good variety of popular and lesser-known shows to dive into at the Guthrie Theater.

 If theater isn’t your thing, but you’re into architecture, head down to the Guthrie to check out the building.
 Designed by Jean Nouvel, it’s a sight to behold.
 Be sure to bring your camera with you to snap photos from every angle!

 The Mall of America